TakeOff30/obsidian-ai-cybersecurity/Cybersecurity/Ethics/Ethics.md

-in the context of [[Cybersecurity]] ethics defined what can be done without breaking the law
+in the context of [[Cybersecurity/Cybersecurity]] ethics defined what can be done without breaking the law

 law defining IT
 computer crimes